lyteword/chspurgeon-tod/volume-3/psalm-53.md

 ## Explanatory Notes & Quaint Sayings

 **Whole Psalm.** Probably the two Psalms *refer to different periods;* the fourteenth to the earlier portion of the world, or of Jewish history; the fifty-third to a later, perhaps a still future time.
 Jehovah, through Christ, is frequently said to turn to the world to see what its condition is, and always with the same result.
 "All flesh had corrupted its way" in the days of Noah, and, "when the Son of Man cometh" again, it is intimated that he will scarcely "find faith on the earth."
 The two Psalms also *apply to different persons.* The former refers to the enemies of God, who tremble when his presence is made known; *they are in great fear,* because vengeance is about to be inflicted on them for their sins.
 Here the Supreme Being is called Jehovah.
 In the fifty-third Psalm the interests of God's people are principally kept in view.
 The ungodly are regarded as plotting against the righteous, and it is in this relation their case is considered.
 The fear that was just and reasonable in the fourteenth Psalm, because it concerned the unrighteous under a sense of impending judgment, is said to be unfounded in the fifty-third, because God was in the midst of his people, *scattering the bones of their enemies,* and showing himself, not as Jehovah, but as the Elohim of his redeemed children.
 The fourteenth Psalm contemplates judgment; the fifty-third deliverance; and thus, though seemingly alike, a different lesson is conveyed in each.
 The Psalm, then, descriptive of the universal and continuous corruption of man's nature, very properly occupies an introductory place in a series intended to represent the enemies of Messiah, who oppose his church during his absence, and who are to attempt to resist his power when he comes again.
 Before entering upon an examination of the character of these opponents, this Psalm teaches that, until changed by grace, all are gone astray; "there is none righteous, no, not one, "and that for all there is but one remedy, *the Deliverer coming out of Zion, who shall turn away ungodliness from Jacob.
-R. H. Ryland, M.A., in "The Psalms restored to Messiah,"* 1853.
+R. H. Ryland, M. A., in "The Psalms restored to Messiah,"* 1853.

 **Whole Psalm.** The state of earth ought to be deeply felt by us.
 The world lying in wickedness should occupy much of our thoughts.
 The enormous guilt, the inconceivable pollution, the ineffably provoking Atheism of this fallen province of God's dominion, might be a theme for our ceaseless meditation and mourning.
 To impress it the more on us, therefore, the Psalm repeats what has been already sung in Psalm 14.
 It is the same Psalm, with only a few words varied; it is "line upon line, precept upon precept; "the harp's most melancholy, most dismal notes again sounded in our ear.
 Not that the Lord would detain us always, or disproportionately long, amid scenes of sadness; for elsewhere he repeats in like manner that most triumphant melody, Ps 40:6-12 108:6-13; but it is good to return now and then to the open field on which we all were found, cast out in loathsome degradation. *Andrew A. Bonar, in "Christ and his Church in the Book of Psalms,"* 1859.